What is taiyaki? It’s fun, delicious & fish-shaped: recipe & more

-Plus, there is no flipping required, just pour in the batter, add your filling, and let it cook away.
+Plus, there’s no flipping required.
+Just pour in the batter, add your filling, and let it cook away.

 Ingredients for taiyaki

-Even though everyone has their own recipe and style, there are some basic ingredients you will need.
+Even though everyone has their own recipe and style, there are some basic ingredients you’ll need.
 These ingredients are basics that most people have in their homes.

-For the batter, you need flour, eggs, baking powder, baking soda, milk, sugar.
-For frying, you need some vegetable oil.
+For the batter, you’ll need flour, eggs, baking powder, baking soda, milk, and sugar.
+For frying, you’ll need some vegetable oil.

 Taiyaki is a type of food that doesn’t need any sauces or extra toppings on the exterior.
-It is already filled, so there’s no need to garnish it further.
+It’s already filled, so there’s no need to garnish it further.